 - You will no longer have to worry about having panic attacks.

 - It starts improving and decreasing your urges for doing specific tasks.
 This applies to those who have the OCD.

 How is Zoloft used?

 Sertraline pills always come with a medication guide that explains everything.
 Before using these tablets, you are advised to understand all there is to know about the possible side effects of this chemical as well as all the precautions you need to take.

 Zoloft pills are taken orally.
 Usually, these pills are given once a day: either in the morning or the evening.
 You are not required to eat before having the medicine as a tablet.
 On the other hand, if you want to take the Zoloft capsules, you are required to have it after breakfast or after a meal.

 For women who are taking Zoloft to treat their PMS, you might be prescribed the pills to be taken daily or only during the two weeks before having your period.

-When your doctor starts you on Zoloft, he will most probably put you on a low dose; and, according to your condition and your response to the treatment, he will either keep you at this small dose or end up increasing it gradually.
-So, you may start with a 25 mg dosage at the beginning and keep taking these same pills; or, end up going up to 50 mg dosage or even 100mg dosage.
+When your doctor starts you on Zoloft, he will most probably put you on a low dose and according to your condition and your response to the treatment, he will either keep you at this small dose or end up increasing it gradually.
+So, you may start with a 25 mg dosage at the beginning and keep taking these same pills, or end up going up to 50 mg dosage or even 100 mg dosage.

 Just like any medication, when having more than one kind, you may end up mixing the chemical ingredients up.
 This mixing could mess up your system, leading to complications.
 Make sure you understand all the interactions between this medication and other types of medicines.
 Always consult with your doctor before changing any dosage or adding any other pill.
 When on Zoloft, you are not advised to take the following: